-- Serotonin And Noradrenaline Reuptake Inhibitors These drugs are newer types of antidepressants and include Cymbalta, Effexor, Khedezla, Fetzima and Pristiq.
+- Serotonin And Noradrenaline Reuptake Inhibitors These drugs are newer types of antidepressants and include Cymbalta, Effexor, Khedezla, Fetzima, and Pristiq.

-- Tetracyclics These drugs include Asenden, Ludiomil and Remeron.
+- Tetracyclics These drugs include Asenden, Ludiomil, and Remeron.
 These antidepressants prevent reuptake by stopping neurotransmitters from binding with nerve receptors.

 Norepinephrine and Dopamine Reuptake Inhibitors

-- Norepinephrine and Dopamine Reuptake Inhibitors This drug works like SSRIs, but the only current version approved for use is Wellbutrin, which prevents reuptake of norepinephrine and Dopamine.
+- Norepinephrine and Dopamine Reuptake Inhibitors This drug works like SSRIs, but the only current version approved for use is Wellbutrin, which prevents the reuptake of norepinephrine and Dopamine.

 Serotonin Antagonist and Reuptake Inhibitors

 - Serotonin Antagonist and Reuptake Inhibitors These drugs act in two ways.
-First, they prevent reuptake of serotonin.
+First, they prevent the reuptake of serotonin.
 They also prevent serotonin from binding with undesired receptors that might trigger bouts of depression.

 Which Antidepressant Can I Take if I’m In Addiction Recovery?

 Each case is different, and mental health specialists can choose from many combinations of antidepressants to find the best treatment option.
 Most antidepressants don’t actually trigger addiction, but they can cause dependence.
-However, it’s important to continue treating the symptoms of depression, so dependence is an acceptable risk when compared the dangers of a dual diagnosis of substance abuse and depression.
+However, it’s important to continue treating the symptoms of depression, so dependence is an acceptable risk when compared to the dangers of a dual diagnosis of substance abuse and depression.

 Choosing the Right Treatment Facility for Dual Diagnosis OC